State Regulations in New Hampshire

 Warranties can be long and confusing so be sure to review the specifics of your warranty with the seller or buyer of the vehicle.
 Licensed retail dealers are required to sell vehicles that meet minimum state inspection criteria.
 Though you can't sue the dealer if they don't make good on a warranty, the manufacturer should make sure your repairs are completed.

 The New Hampshire Lemon Law establishes the arbitration process available to vehicle buyers in the state.
 A positive outcome is usually accomplished when the arbitration process is used.

 When you buy or sell a vehicle the title transfer to the new owner will be completed.
 In a private sale, the title is simply signed over to the new owner.
 If you buy the car from a licensed dealership they will file the title application for you.

 Some vehicles are exempt from having a title.
-The criteria for this exemption is usually age―older than 15 years on the date you register your purchased vehicle.
+The criteria for this exemption is usually age―older than model year 1999 on the date you register your purchased vehicle.

 You must prove you own the vehicle in order to register it in New Hampshire.
 Generally, the title is the best way to prove it belongs to you.